 Appendix 4.
-Onsite Wastewater Management Installation
+Onsite wastewater management installation

-A4.1.
-Installer Qualifications
+A4.1 Installer qualifications

-Once an OWMS design receives approval by the local council, a licensed plumber or installer may install the treatment system and effluent application system in accordance with the approved design.
-All plumbing leading up to the treatment system must be installed by a licensed plumber or drainer and inspected by a suitably qualified council plumbing inspector.
+Once an OWMS design receives approval by the council, a licensed plumber or drainer or experienced installer must install the treatment system and effluent application system in accordance with the approved design.
+All plumbing and drainage leading up to the treatment system must be installed by a licensed plumber or drainer.

-A4.2.
-Drainage Pipework
+A4.2 Drainage pipework

-All pipework and treatment system locations must comply with AS/NZS 3500:2:2018 and must ensure wastewater can travel from the development to the treatment system and from the treatment system to the effluent application system with even distribution throughout the entire EAA.
-Pipe size can be decided based on the minimum grade required for adequate drainage.
+All pipework and treatment system locations must comply with AS/NZS 3500:2:2021 and must ensure wastewater can travel from the development to the treatment system and from the treatment system to the effluent application system with even distribution throughout the entire EAA.
+Pipe size must be decided based on the minimum grade required for adequate drainage.
 Table A4-1 can be used to select pipe size based on minimum grade ratio.